Breastfeeding and alcohol

 A newborn baby has an immature liver and it takes twice as long for their body to break down alcohol as it does for adults.

-If you do choose to drink, it is safest to avoid breastfeeding for 2–3 hours afterwards for each standard drink you have.
+If you do choose to drink, it is safest to avoid breastfeeding for 2 to 3 hours afterwards for each standard drink you have.
 This allows the alcohol to clear from your breast milk.
 A convenient time to have a drink is just after you have breastfed your baby.
 This will allow the alcohol to clear from your breast milk during the natural interval between breastfeeding sessions.

 One standard drink is approximately:

-Keep in mind that not all wine and beer is the same strength.
-One standard drink will be contained in a smaller volume if you are drinking ‘strong’ beer or fortified wine.
+Keep in mind that not all alcoholic drinks are the same strength.
+One standard drink will be contained in a smaller volume if you are drinking ‘strong’ beer, neat spirits or fortified wine.

-Your breasts may become uncomfortably full if you skip a breastfeeding session so you may wish to “pump and dump”.
-This will help prevent engorgement and maintain milk supply.
-Keep in mind that this doesn’t speed the elimination of alcohol from your body.
+Your breasts may become uncomfortably full if you skip a breastfeeding session so you may wish to 'pump and dump'.
+This will help prevent engorgement and maintain your milk supply.
+Keep in mind that pumping doesn’t speed up the elimination of alcohol from your body and any milk expressed while or soon after drinking alcohol should be thrown away.

 Yes, there is an app called Feed Safe NZ.
 It contains official recommendations from Health New Zealand | Te Whatu Ora, along with contact details for breastfeeding information and support services.